iamprashantverma/iamprashantverma/README.md

 - **Frameworks & Tools**: Spring Boot, React, Kafka, Docker, Redis, GraphQL, MySQL
 - Knowledge of **OOP, design patterns, and system design**

-**I love to:**
-- Write clean and simple code that can grow with the project
-- Work on backend systems and distributed systems
-- Use problem-solving skills to make programs run faster and better
-- Build real-time apps and tools for collaboration

 ---